Theory of

 GYIDED TOURE

 It's a little late now.
 I'll just tell you something really fast.
 Next time you're on the freeway, and you have to change lanes, remember someone will hate you if you do change lanes, someone will hate you if you don't change lanes, so you might as well have fun.
 If they flip you the bird, scream out, "—As if!" (or just think it.)
-If they wag their finger or shake their head in disapproval, scream out, "—You think?"
+If they wag their finger or shake their head in disapproval, scream out, "—Try not to be too happy."
 Even from your car, your facial expression will convey your true state of mind.

 "When someone attacks you with words, look for something inside yourself that sparkles."